Select Page

 Improving Efficiency, Cutting Costs With Dissolved Air Flotation

-Fluence can install a stand-alone DAF treatment system or a wastewater treatment system consisting of DAF and a combination of other treatment technologies, depending on your requirements.
+Fluence can install a stand-alone DAF treatment system, or a system consisting of DAF and a combination of other industrial wastewater treatment technologies, depending on your requirements.

 For example, Fluence upgraded the wastewater treatment plant at a fish processing plant in Ecuador, helping the company to improve the quality of its wastewater effluent, reduce the volume of disposable waste generated, and also cut energy costs.